organismal-systems/quant-larval-bio/book/content/demography/specialist-generalist/README.md

-# Chapter\: Specialist vs. Generalist Life Histories
+# Specialist vs. Generalist Life Histories

 This is a placeholder for the specialist-generalist chapter.